fir0j/API-Development-with-NodeJS/README.md

 # API-Development-with-NodeJS
-This api will be mainly focused on the Social networks activities like authentication, post, like,unlike,comment,uncomment,follow,unfollow
+This api will be mainly focused on the Social networks activities like authentication, post, like,unlike,comment,uncomment,follow,unfollow along with chat facility
-Later i will also add chatting facility